CMU-SAFARI/Pythia/README.md

 2. If the traces are downloaded in some other path, please change the full path in `experiments/MICRO21_1C.tlist` and `experiments/MICRO21_4C.tlist` accordingly.

 ### More Traces
 1. We are also releasing a new set of ChampSim traces from [PARSEC 2.1](https://parsec.cs.princeton.edu) and [Ligra](https://github.com/jshun/ligra).
 The trace drop-points are measured using [Intel Pinplay](https://software.intel.com/content/www/us/en/develop/articles/program-recordreplay-toolkit.html) and the traces are captured by the ChampSim PIN tool.
-The traces can be found in the following links:
+The traces can be found in the following links.
+To download these traces in bulk, please use the "Download as ZIP" option from mega.io web-interface.
       * PARSEC-2.1: https://bit.ly/champsim-parsec2
       * Ligra: https://bit.ly/champsim-ligra